hoffstadt/DearPyGui/docs/source/documentation/item-creation.rst

 Runtime Adding and Deleting
 ---------------------------

-With DPG you can dynamically add and delete any items at runtime.
+With DPG you can dynamically add, delete, and move items at runtime.

 This can be done by using a callback to run the desired item's *add_\*\*\** command and specifying the parent the item will belong to.